Gravitational Waves from Core-Collapse Supernovae: Rapidly Rotating Case

 \subsection{Non-axisymmetric instabilities}

-Sufficiently rapidly rotating stars may be subject to non-axisymmetic instabilities.
+Sufficiently rapidly rotating stars may be subject to non-axisymmetric instabilities.
 These instabilities may last for many dynamical timescales, leading to long-lasting GW emission.
 There are different types of non-axisymmetric instabilities\footnote{We focus only on the instabilities that may occur in the context of CCSNe.
-Outside this context, many other types of instabilities have discussed, especially in the context of accretion disks.}.
+Outside this context, many other types of instabilities have been discussed, especially in the context of accretion disks.}.
 Based on their growth rate, instabilities can be divided into two sub-groups: secular and dynamical.

 The secular instability is driven by dissipation (viscosity or GW emission) and develops on a dissipation timescale \cite{shapteu:83}, which is ${\sim} 1\,\mathrm{s}$ or longer for CCSNe.
+The viscosity drives a non-axisymmetric instability for the $\ell=-m$ modes if their frequencies pass through zero in the corotating frame \cite{paschalidis:17}.
+For modes that are counter-rotating in the frame of the star, but appear corotating to a faraway inertial observer, the GWs drive an instability via the Chandrasekhar-Friedman-Schutz mechanism.
+GWs extract the stellar angular momentum by making the mode angular momentum increasingly negative.
+The $f$, $r$, and $w$ modes have been discussed in this context (see, e.g., \cite{paschalidis:17} for a recent review).
 Within ${\sim} 1\,\mathrm{s}$ after formation, PNSs undergo changes that are faster than the secular timescale (e.g., accretion of mass and angular momentum), which may interfere with the development of the instability.
 Also, current CCSN simulations do not cover timescales beyond ${\sim} 1\,\mathrm{s}$.
 For this reason, such instabilities have yet not been observed.
 Nevertheless, one cannot exclude that these instabilities may develop in a later phase, when the PNS evolves at a slower rate.

 The dynamical instability develops on the dynamical timescale $(G\rho)^{-1/2}\sim 1\,\mathrm{ms}$.
 Two sub-types have been discussed in the context of CCSNe.
 These are often called high- and low-$T/|W|$ instabilities.
 The former, also known as dynamical bar mode instability, develops in stars when $T/|W|$ becomes larger than $\sim 0.24{-}0.27$ depending on the compactness of the star \cite{shibata:00}.
 The low-$T/|W|$ instability develops at lower $T/|W|$, but requires strong differential rotation \cite{centrella:01}.
 A recent comprehensive review of the instabilities can be found in \cite{paschalidis:17}.